• Home

 Today, our work is more important than ever.
 In the face of growing prejudice, especially Islamophobia and antisemitism, we continue to build a community that fosters interreligious understanding and acts against ignorance, fear, hatred and violence.

-Current Board Members & Officers
+Board Members & Officers

-(CCIU’s Board members represent nine religions)
+(CCIU’s Board members represent 9 religions)

 Terry Robinson